 - view it on a dashboard

-- To specify a different start or end date, click in the start date or end date column to display a calendar icon.
+- To select a different start or end date, click in the start date or end date column to display a calendar icon.
 You can also type in the desired date.

 - To mark the progress of the task, type the number in the Progress column.
 Notice that the shading on the taskbar changes according to the progress percentage.
-Updating the progress of the task at the lowest level causes the progress of all its parent tasks to be updated.
+Updating the task's progress at the lowest level causes the progress of all its parent tasks to be updated.
 The rolled-up progress is displayed on the top-level task.

 The task progress will show immediately on the taskbar.

 The overall progress and the progress of each summary item is calculated automatically and is equal to the average progress of all tasks and milestones.

 - To assign the task to a team member, click in the Owner column and select the username from the drop-down list that displays.

 - To ensure that the task or milestone displays on the dashboards, click in the Display on Dashboard column and select Yes.
 The task will now be shown on the Project - Benefit Delivery Schedule widget of the Project dashboard and on the Delivery Threats widget of the Performance dashboard.

 - To associate the task to a stage, click in the Stage column and select a stage.

 - To save the data that you added, click on the Save button.